OpenEthicsAI/OETP/draft-lukianets-open-ethics-transparency-protocol.md

 --- abstract

 The Open Ethics Transparency Protocol (OETP) is an application-level protocol for publishing and accessing ethical Disclosures of IT Products and their Components.
 The Protocol is based on HTTP exchange of information about the ethical &quot;postures&quot;, provided in an open and standardized format.
 The scope of the Protocol covers Disclosures for systems such as Software as a Service (SaaS) Applications, Software Applications, Software Components, Application Programming Interfaces (API), Automated Decision-Making (ADM) systems, and systems using Artificial Intelligence (AI).
 OETP aims to bring more transparent, predictable, and safe environments for the end-users.
-The OETP Disclosure Format is an extensible JSON-based format.
+The OETP Disclosure Schema is an extensible JSON-based format.

 --- middle